 R.N.-B.S. students with a baccalaureate or master’s degree in another field, may be eligible for the M.S. program in nursing.
 Records will be individually evaluated to determine if the candidate must complete any undergraduate course work before starting the M.S. program.

-The usual time for completion of all requirements for students with no previous college or nursing study is eight semesters.
 All students in the College of Nursing meet all the general education requirements of the University.

 If a student receives a C- or less in a single NUR course, s/he may petition, in writing, the Scholastic Standing Committee to retake the course.
 Permission to retake the course will be granted on a space-available basis only.
 Even if successfully repeated, the C- remains on record as the first unsuccessful attempt referred to in this dismissal policy.
 There are no further allowances for repeating a NUR course, and any subsequent NUR coursework of C- or below will result in dismissal.
 However, if the student should achieve a C- or less in two NUR courses in a single semester, s/he will be dismissed from the College of Nursing.